Singular-Genomics/singular-demux/README.md

 For additional examples, consider `--allowed-mismatches 3 --min-delta 1`, with two barcodes `b1` and `b2`:

 1. If b1 matches with 2 mismatches, and b2 matches with 3 mismatches, then the delta between the number of mismatches is 1, which _is not_ greater than `--min-delta`, and therefore the read is not assigned to a barcode.
-1. If b1 matches with 1 mismatch, and b2 matches with 3 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and therefore the read is assigned to barcode `b1`.
+2. If b1 matches with 1 mismatch, and b2 matches with 3 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and therefore the read is assigned to barcode `b1`.
-1. If b1 matches with 2 mismatch, and b2 matches with 2 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and therefore the read is assigned to barcode `b1`.
+3. If b1 matches with 0 mismatch, and b2 matches with 2 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and therefore the read is assigned to barcode `b1`.
-1. If b1 matches with 0 mismatches, and b2 matches with 1 mismatches, then the delta between the number of mismatches is 1, which _is not_ greater than `--min-delta`, and therefore the read is not assigned to a barcode.
+4. If b1 matches with 0 mismatches, and b2 matches with 1 mismatches, then the delta between the number of mismatches is 1, which _is not_ greater than `--min-delta`, and therefore the read is not assigned to a barcode.
-1. If b1 matches with 3 mismatches, and b2 matches with 6 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and the number of mismatches for b1 is less than equal to than `--allowed-mismatches`, and thefore read is assigned to barcode `b1`.
+5. If b1 matches with 3 mismatches, and b2 matches with 6 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and the number of mismatches for b1 is less than equal to than `--allowed-mismatches`, and thefore read is assigned to barcode `b1`.
-1. If b1 matches with 4 mismatches, and b2 matches with 6 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and but the number of mismatches for b1 is greater than `--allowed-mismatches`, and thefore the read is not assigned to a barcode.
+6. If b1 matches with 4 mismatches, and b2 matches with 6 mismatches, then the delta between the number of mismatches is 2, which _is_ greater than `--min-delta`, and but the number of mismatches for b1 is greater than `--allowed-mismatches`, and thefore the read is not assigned to a barcode.
+7. If b1 matches with 2 mismatch, and b2 matches with 2 mismatches, then the delta between the number of mismatches is 0, which _is not_ greater than `--min-delta`, and therefore the read is not assigned to a barcode.

 Several other options affect how demultiplexing is performed, and for these to be fully understood it is necessary to understand the order in which they are applied in the demultiplexing process.
 Operations are ordered as follows: